 Node.js + TypeScript Flexibility

 Node.js supports TypeScript through tools like ts-node, Babel, or build pipelines.
-This flexibility allows teams to adopt TypeScript gradually without strict architectural constraints.
+This flexibility enables developers to adopt TypeScript gradually without strict architectural constraints and improve type safety through strong typing and clear contracts.
 However, because conventions are not enforced, projects can become inconsistent as they grow.

 Long-Term Maintainability